 Since the last newsletter I published I was part of an informational webinar with two very credible physicians from Chicago.
 Together we shared information and ideas that we hoped would provide some clarity and answer questions that seemed to be on a great number of peoples minds.
 We were happy to note that there were quite a few participants from the state of Jalisco, particularly from the Lakeside area.
 It’s only been about 4-5 weeks later and more questions continue to pop up everyday.
 It has been humbling lesson to the entire medical community to accept how little we do know about the new COVID-19 virus, how it affects different populations of people, what are appropriate measures we should all be taking and what are the treatments, cures or the likelihood of a vaccine is?

 One point that the majority of humanity seems to agree on is that this pandemic has changed our world far more than the great depression, WWII or 9/11 did.
 We will leave behind many previous social habits and evolve many new social norms.
 Some will embrace these changes while others will resist them.
-In the past 200 years it has been well documented that doctors changing their habits by simply washing their hands between treating patients significantly decreased the number of patients who died from an infection that was once know as Peripartum Fever.
+Modern medicine has been relatively in the past 200 years it has been well documented that doctors changing their habits by simply washing their hands between treating patients significantly decreased the number of patients who died from an infection that was once know as Peripartum Fever.
 In 2015, these infections resulted in 17,900 deaths down from 34,000 deaths in 1990.
 In 1847, Hungarian physician Ignaz Semmelweiss decreased death from the disease in the First Obstetrical Clinic of Vienna from nearly twenty percent to two percent through the use of hand washing with calcium hypochlorite.

 It’s going to be very different.
 A new normal is going to set in for all of us.